 # System requirements

-# Helpful explanations
+# Additional explanations

-Installation is available on both physical and virtual machines (including VPS), so the system requirements are the same.
+The software can be installed on both physical and virtual machines (including VPS), so the system requirements are the same.

 # Detailed system requirements